Second

-The second (symbol: s) is a unit of time derived from the division of the day first into 24 hours, then to 60 minutes, and lastly to 60 seconds each, for a total of 24 × 60 × 60 = 86,400 seconds per day.
-The current and formal definition in the International System of Units (SI) is more precise: The second [...] is defined by taking the fixed numerical value of the caesium frequency, Δν_{Cs}, the unperturbed ground-state hyperfine transition frequency of the caesium 133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s^{−1}.
+The second (symbol: s) is a unit of time derived from the division of the day, first into 24 hours, then into 60 minutes, and lastly into 60 seconds, for a total of 24 × 60 × 60 = 86400 seconds per day.
+That definition, based on 1/86400 of a rotation of the Earth, is still used by the Universal Time 1 (UT1) system.

+The current and formal definition in the International System of Units (SI) is more precise:The second [...] is defined by taking the fixed numerical value of the caesium (Cs) frequency, Δν_{Cs}, the unperturbed ground-state hyperfine transition frequency of the Cs-133 atom, to be 9192631770 when expressed in the unit hertz, which is equal to s^{−1}.
-That is saying that a second is the duration of time it takes for 9 192 631 770 of these transitions to occur.
-Atomic clocks count these transitions, with an uncertainty of 1 second in 300 million years.

 This current definition was adopted in 1967 when it became feasible to define the second based on fundamental properties of nature with caesium clocks.
 As the speed of Earth's rotation varies and is slowing ever so slightly, a leap second is added at irregular intervals to civil time to keep clocks in sync with Earth's rotation.

-The definition that is based on 1/86400 of a rotation of the earth is still used by the Universal Time 1 (UT1) system.

 Etymology

-"Minute" comes from the Latin pars minuta prima, meaning "first small part" i.e. first division of the hour – dividing into sixty, and "second" comes from the pars minuta secunda, "second small part", dividing again into sixty.
+"Minute" comes from pars minuta prima, meaning 'first small part', i.e. first division of the hour – dividing it into 60 parts, and "second" comes from pars minuta secunda, 'second small part', dividing again into 60 parts.